capstxr/capstxr/README.md

 # 💫 About Me
 I am a Finnish 17 year old Full Stack Web Developer and student at OSAO.
-Below you can see some of the technologies I'm familiar with!
+Below you can see some of the technologies I'm familiar with.
+Visit my [personal website](https://veeti-vahajylkka.vercel.app) to see some projects I've made over the years!

 ## 🌐 Web
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)